tmcarlisle/API/index.md

 ## About

-An application programming interface (API) is a clearly defined method of communicating between software systems.
-An API allows you to ask questions of another system and receive responses and pull data from the system.
-This lesson will help you understand the process of conducting an API request to download a particular subset of data from the Digital Public Library of America’s remote server.
+Last Updated 10/20/2018
+Created by Tara Carlisle

-### Introduction:
+### Table of Contents
-The following are steps for this API lesson:

 * [Learn the basics of an API](#learn-the-basics-of-an-API)
 * [Request an API key](#request-an-API-key)
 * [Submit an API request to DPLA](#submit-an-API-request-to-DPLA)
 * [Convert downloaded data to a CSV file](#convert-download-data-to-a-CSV-file)

+## Introduction
+An application programming interface (API) is a clearly defined method of communicating between software systems.
+An API allows you to ask questions of another system and receive responses and pull data from the system.

+This lesson will help you understand the process of conducting an API request and walk you through the steps to download a particular subset of data from the Digital Public Library of America’s remote server.

 ## 1. Basics of an Application Programming Interface